Sasmuan: Etymology

-In 1991, the spelling was unanimously changed into Sasmuan, due to perceived sexual connotations of the former name.
+On January 15, 1991, the spelling was unanimously changed into Sasmuan, due to perceived sexual connotations of the former name.

 History

 Sasmuan already had a well-developed system of government well before the era of Spanish colonization.
 It was one of the major towns of Pampanga in the 16th century.

 The Santa Lucia Church was one of the first Roman Catholic churches built in the Philippines by the Spaniards with the political and financial support of the Principalia.

 Geography

 Sasmuan is located in the southern part of Pampanga.
 It is bounded to the north by the municipalities of Guagua and Minalin; to the east by the municipality of Macabebe; to the west by the municipality of Lubao; and, to the south by Manila Bay.
 Most of the town's area is covered by fishponds.
 It is one of the three coastal towns in Pampanga along with Lubao and Macabebe.

 Barangays

 Sasmuan is politically subdivided into 12 barangays, as shown below.
 Each barangay consists of puroks and some have sitios.